-2.24 Dividends
+2.25 Dividends

-The distribution of dividends to the Company's shareholders is recognized as a liability in the consolidated financial statements in the period in which they are approved by the Company's shareholders.
-The Company has not distributed dividends since its incorporation.
+The distribution of dividends to the La Comer's shareholders is recognized as a liability in the consolidated financial statements in the period in which they are approved by La Comer's shareholders.
+The Ordinary General Shareholder's Meeting agreed to distribute dividends from profit retained during 2020.
+(See note 26).